kaladivo/android-icon-generator/README.md

 Android Icon Generator is a simple app that generates downscaled icons for all android supported densities (as stated by the [documentation](http://developer.android.com/guide/practices/screens_support.html#range)).

+## Download
+You can [download the compiled jar file](http://kaladivo.github.io/android-icon-generator/AIG.jar).
+Or clone this repository and compile it by your self.

 ## What you need
 - JRE 8 or newer
-- The icons icons in great resolution from witch others resolutions will be generated
+- The icons in great resolution from witch others resolutions will be generated

+## How to launch
+In most cases you be able to launch the the app by just double clicking on AIG.jar file.
+If it does not work you can also run it from the command line by typing `java -jar AIG.jar` (make sure you are in the same directory as the AIG.jar file).

 ## How to use
 To generate icons you need to set input and output folders.